 Participating in the Walk for Water provides the boys with an opportunity to develop empathy for their global peers.
 Our students study conservation of water while reading and researching about the effects a limited potable water supply has on children and families around the world.
 Haverford second grade boys make presentations to members of our community across divisions, from preschool to our most senior students.
 They work in tandem with our Upper School Service Learning Core to raise awareness about the plight for clean water as well as funds to build a well or latrines for primary school children like themselves.

-This is our fifth year of entering into this partnership with H2O for life, bringing access to clean water to remote villages and schools in Africa.
+This is our tenth year of entering into this partnership with H2O for life, bringing access to clean water to remote villages and schools in Africa.
 This is a service learning project for our second grade students which will allow them to collaborate with others students across the globe in a meaningful way, which will authentically meet the needs of the school, community and the well being of others.